Meg Harris

 Meg Harris, OAM (born 7 March 2002) is an Australian swimmer.
 She is a world record holder in the 4×100 metre freestyle relay.
-She competed in the 2020 Summer Olympics, where she won a gold medal in the 4×100 metre freestyle relay and a bronze medal in the 4×200 metre freestyle relay.
-She also won an individual gold medal at the 2017 Bahamas Commonwealth Youth Games in the 50 freestyle.
+She competed in the 2020 Summer Olympics, where she won a gold medal in the 4×100 metre freestyle relay and a bronze medal in the 4×200 metre freestyle relay and also in the 2024 Summer Olympics, having won a gold medal in the 4×100 metre freestyle relay.
+Harris also won an individual silver medal at the 2024 Summer Olympics in the 50 m freestyle.
 She is also the co-founder of the clothing brand Dally&Co Label.

 Background

-Harris attended Mt St Michael's College in Ashgrove, Brisbane.
+Harris was born in Wodonga and lived in Mackay until she was 13, where she practiced surf lifesaving.
+She was introduced to swimming by her mother, who worked as a swim teacher.
+She attended high school at Mt St Michael's College in Ashgrove, Brisbane, and swam with St Peters Western Swimming club.

 Career

 2020 Olympics

 During the 2020 Summer Olympics in Tokyo, Harris swam the second leg for the gold medal-winning Australian Women's 4 × 100 metre freestyle relay team in the final.
 The Australian women broke the world record with a time of 3:29.69.
 Harris's split was 53.09.
 She also swam the heats of the 4 × 200 metre freestyle relay with a split of 1:57.01.
 Harris did not swim in the final where the Australians finished third, but received a bronze medal for swimming in the heats of the relay.

 After the Olympics Harris moved from Brisbane, where she had been coached by Dean Boxall, to Adelaide, where she came under the tutelage of noted sprint coach Peter Bishop.